-In this Letter we propose a new metrology scheme for time-domain analysis of quantum signals based on the third-order nonlinear interaction between quantum $E_T$ and classical $E_P$.
-It opens new opportunities supplementing those available with the EOS technique.
-First, utilization of centro-symmetric $\chi^{(3)}$ susceptibility significantly expands the portfolio of suitable nonlinear media, in particular promising time-domain metrology of MIR and THz quantum fields directly on integrated quantum photonics~\cite{Luo2019,Benea20} platforms.
-The need for higher input fields to engage four-wave mixing processes is elegantly addressed by the tight mode cross-sections and long interaction lengths in dispersion-managed MIR-compatible waveguides, such as e.g.~ Ge-on-Si~\cite{Griskeviciute2020}.
-Second, and in contrast to the EOS, the new scheme admits full access to the interference term via an auxiliary $E_{LO}$.
-More specifically, nonlinear mixing product $E_P E_P E_T$ at frequencies $2\omega_0 \pm \Omega$ can now be superposed with a user-controlled $E_{LO}$ at $2\omega_0$.
-We show this opens an elegant opportunity for direct self-referenced measurement of the noise background via implementation of a frequency comb with a controlled carrier-envelope offset-frequency.
-Finally, the new scheme does not require analysis of the polarization state of the probe, relaxing constraints on broadband polarization optics~\cite{Sulzer2020} and promising high-sensitivity imaging modality of THz and MIR fields.
+In this Letter, we propose a new scheme for time-domain metrology of quantum signals based on the third-order ($\chi^{(3)}$) nonlinear interaction between quantum $E_T$ and classical $E_P$, admitting full access to the term carrying interference of $E_\mathrm{LO}$ and the signal fields{~\cite{Li2015,Karpowicz2008,Tomasino2021}}.
+In the four-wave mixing, the THz-induced second-harmonic (TFISH) signal arises from the nonlinear mixing product $E_P \cdot E_P \cdot E_T$ at frequencies $2\omega_0 \pm \Omega$, which can be superposed in a background-free manner with the $E_\mathrm{LO}$ centered at $2\omega_0$.
+We show that this freedom opens an elegant opportunity for a direct self-referenced measurement of the quantum contribution to the signal variance, based on a shot-by-shot carrier-envelope phase (CEP) modulation on $E_\mathrm{LO}$ of a free-running frequency comb~\cite{Fehrenbacher2015}.
+Furthermore, dipole inactivity of optical phonons in common inversion-symmetric materials positions the $\chi^{(3)}$-based scheme for efficient field-resolved detection in the 5-15 THz band, which is generally problematic for a host of EOS detection crystals~\cite{Leitenstorfer1999}.
+Finally, the new scheme does not require analysis of the polarization state of the probe, relaxing constraints on broadband polarization optics~\cite{Sulzer2020}.